sebnitu/vrembem/docs/_packages/modal.md

 ### `modal.collection`

-An array where all modal objects are stored when registered.
+Returns an array where all modal objects are stored when registered.
 Each modal object contains the following properties:

 ```js
 {